🏠

 Shop The Look:

-1. White slipcovered sofa with rolled arms (classic English style)
+1. White slipcovered sofa rolled arms classic English

-2. Distressed black wood coffee table with turned legs
+2. Distressed black wood coffee table turned legs

-3. Antique white media console with black iron hardware
+3. Antique white media console black iron hardware

-8. White linen curtains with black iron rods
+8. White linen curtains black iron curtain rods

 DIY Paint Transformation